 Christopher has held a variety of roles throughout the Ilitch companies over the past 30 years.
 In addition to his leadership of Ilitch Holdings, he serves as the governor and president and CEO of the Detroit Red Wings, as well as the president and CEO of the Detroit Tigers.
 Christopher also serves as chairman of Ilitch Charities, a nonprofit organization that promotes charitable purposes aimed at developing communities and enhancing lives.

-For nearly 30 years Christopher has served in a variety of roles throughout the Ilitch companies.
-Currently, he is leading the development of The District Detroit, the most ambitious development effort in the organization's history.
-A vibrant, walkable destination, The District Detroit will be a dynamic sports and entertainment district comprised of eight world-class theatres, five neighborhoods and four professional sports teams.
-The economic impact of this project to the Detroit region and the state of Michigan is expected to exceed $2 billion.
+Christopher is currently leading the most ambitious development effort in the Ilitch organization's history, The District Detroit.
+This dynamic sports and entertainment district is comprised of eight world-class theatres, five neighborhoods, four professional sports teams and three multi-use sports facilities, including the new, state-of-the-art Little Caesars Arena - home of the Detroit Red Wings, the Detroit Pistons and world-class entertainment and community events.
+The economic impact of The District Detroit to the region and the state of Michigan is expected to exceed $2 billion.

 Christopher has served on host/hospitality committees for several large-scale sporting events in Detroit, including the 2010 NCAA Men's Frozen Four Hockey Championship (co-chair), the 2009 NCAA Final Four Men's Basketball Tournament, Super Bowl XL and the 2005 Major League Baseball All-Star game (chair).